MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 |Europe|triprd1wceun1sensorapi.atp.azure.com<br>triprd1wceuw1sensorapi.atp.azure.com|
 |Asia|triprd1wcasse1sensorapi.atp.azure.com|

+You can also harden the firewall or proxy rules for a specific workspace you created, by creating a rule for the following DNS records:
+- <Workspace-Name>.atp.azure.com – for console connectivity
+- <Workspace-Name>sensorapi.atp.azure.com – for sensor connectivity

 > [!NOTE]
 > When performing SSL inspection on the Azure ATP network traffic (between the sensor and the Azure ATP service), the SSL inspection must support mutual inspection.